Unit 8 Ap Environmental Science

 • Economic losses: Reduced productivity, damage to property, and loss of tourism revenue.

-However, investing in pollution prevention and control can yield significant economic benefits in the long run.
+On the flip side, investing in pollution prevention and control can yield significant economic benefits in the long run.
 These include:

 • Improved public health: Reduced healthcare costs and increased worker productivity.